ArthurBitt/ArthurBitt/README.md

 ### About me:

-I make code to buy coffee
+I code to buy coffee, and drink coffee to code more

 ### Currently studyng: